umarhassan1996/umarhassan1996/README.md

 ### Hello there! 👋

-### I'm Umar Hassan and I'm a data journalist who is based in the middle bit of England, Birmingham.
+### I'm Umar Hassan and I'm a digital content producer and copywriter who is based in the middle bit of England, Birmingham.

-- 💻 I specialise in covering stories on sport, the media industry and technology
+- 💻 I specialise in creating content for clients in the B2C and B2B space.
-- 👀 Available for full-time work in journalism and data analytics
 - 📚 Learning R, SQL, D3.js, QGIS and Scrollama.js
 - 🏁 Big sports fan (love motor racing and snooker)
 - 📈 Enjoy telling stories with data
-- 📊 Create visualisations in Flourish, Tableau, Datawrapper and ggplot2
+- 📊 Love producing data visualisations in Flourish, Tableau, Datawrapper and ggplot2
 - 🏊 Ice/cold water swimmer

-Want to work with me on anything journalism, data visualisation and analytics?
+Want to work with me on anything data visualisation and analytics?
 You can reach me via my email, which is umarhassanmedia@gmail.com.